Accenture/AmpliGraph/docs/experiments.rst

                                                          seed: 0
 ========== ======= ======== ======== ======== ======== ==========================

-.. note:: We removed (198, 209) unseen entities in (validation, test) sets in this experiment.
+.. note:: We removed (198, 209) unseen entities inside (210, 210) triples in (validation, test) sets in this experiment.

 FB15K